logo

 yarn add react-timing-hooks

-Note: You have to install React ^16.8.0, ^17.0.0 or ^18.0.0, too, in order to use this package.
+Since this is a React package, you have to install React ^16.8.0, ^17.0.0 or ^18.0.0, too, in order to use this package.

 In general all of these hooks are more or less wrappers for standard javascript functions.
 But since they can be quite a pain to handle in React components (leaks upon unmount etc.), I wrote this little package.